-Analysis of the methods and evaluation of the contributions of Middle Eastern archaeology to the study of biblical literature and history.
-While the student is introduced to the most significant discoveries, as well as to the controversies that have emerged, emphasis is on a balanced and informed perspective concerning archaeology and the Bible.
+Analyzes the methods of Middle Eastern archaeology and evaluates its contributions to the study of biblical literature and history.
+While the student is introduced to the most significant discoveries and the controversies that have emerged, emphasis is on a balanced and informed perspective concerning archaeology and the Bible.
 Counts as 3 hours OT or 3 hours NT.
 Can be credited as a Bible elective.

-^{ 3000 &}amp; 4000 level courses offered through Moody Distance Learning require department approval in advance for BA/BMus students.
+3000 & 4000 level courses offered through Moody Distance Learning require department approval in advance for BA/BMus students.